 Mount Hardy Falls

-There are so many waterfalls in the upper West Fork Pigeon River valley that most of them are unnamed.
-This one is no exception - I've seen one reference to it being called Mount Hardy Falls since it flows off the side of Mount Hardy, so we'll go with that.
+There are so many waterfalls in the upper West Fork Pigeon River valley that many of them are unnamed.
+This one is no exception.
+I have seen references to it being called Mount Hardy Falls since it flows off the side of Mount Hardy, and that name has sorta stuck with various Internet postings, so we'll go with that.

 - Stream: West Fork Pigeon River

 From the intersection of the Blue Ridge Parkway and NC Hwy 215, drive about 1/2 mile north on 215 and park in the large gravel pull off on the left.

 The hike to the falls is about 1.5 mi one-way (3 mi round-trip) and moderate if you just hike to the viewpoint, or difficult if you hike to the base.

 The Mountains to Sea Trail crosses the highway just down from the lot.
 Take the trail on the west side of the highway (the downhill trailhead, not the one leading up the steps).
 The trail immediately crosses Bubbling Spring Branch and starts back uphill through a spruce-fir forest, heading north.
 (If the branch is to high to rock-hop - which is a a great time to visit this falls - cross it on the highway instead and come back to the trail through the woods on the other side).

 This gentle ascent continues through boggy areas until reaching a large clearing.
 Pass through the clearing, bearing left at an intersection with a side path.
 The trail wraps around to start heading south again on a gentle ascent, with only a few tricky spots.
 It eventually catches up with the creek and crosses a tributary of it coming in from the left.